-We welcome instructions from accountants, surveyors and the many other professions and bodies entitled to instruct the Bar under the "licensed access" arrangements.
+We welcome instructions from accountants, surveyors and the many other professions and bodies entitled to instruct the Bar under the Bar Council’s Licensed Access Scheme.

-If you would like to enquire about instructing one of our barristers direct, please contact Sam Penny or in his absence firstname.lastname@example.org.
+If you would like to enquire about instructing one of our barristers direct, please contact our trained direct access clerks; Sam Penny (firstname.lastname@example.org) or Luke Abrahams:(email@example.com).
+In their absence, please contact (firstname.lastname@example.org)